 Do you prescribe medications?

-The counseling center does not provide medication.
-If we feel a student requires a referral for medication we often send them to the Student Health Center to get assessed by one of the nurse practitioners.
+We do not provide medication.
+If we feel a student requires a referral for medication we often send them to Student Health Services to get assessed by one of the nurse practitioners.
 If your son/daughter is already on medication, we can help identify if there may be a problem with the medication and will consult with the prescriber provided a release is signed by the student.

 What happens if my son/daughter experiences a crisis or emergency?
 Do you have counselors on call?

-The counseling center is open Monday through Friday from 8:00 am - 5:00 pm.
+We are open Monday through Friday from 8:00 am - 5:00 pm.
 If there is a crisis after hours, the student can call the community crisis line at 1-888-568-1112, go to one of the two local emergency rooms (St. Joseph or Eastern Maine Medical Center), or call 911.
 If a student is in crisis and lives on campus they can utilize the Resident Assistants, Resident Directors, or campus security available 24/7.
-The counseling center is informed of any crises that have occurred during after-hours and students are strongly recommended, and sometimes required, to come into the counseling center to touch base after they have experienced a crisis.
+Our staff is informed of any crises that have occurred during after-hours and students are strongly recommended, and sometimes required, to come in to touch base with us after they have experienced a crisis.